DevoInc/pCraft/doc/scenario.md

 Writing a Scenario
 ==================

-The Scenario file is a YAML file, first and foremost, it must comply with the YAML Language.
+The Scenario file is written in AMI, a language that exists to just describe steps, and add convenient features such as functions, variables, string replacement etc.

 The Scenario file must start with:

 ```
-start: <ACTION_NAME>
+ami_version 1
 ```

 The Action Name is the entry point, it must call a generating plugin only (one that does not requires anything to start with).